bobbae/gcp/challenges/highest-profit/README.md

 # Challenge highest-profit

-* First read the `Basic rules for challenges` first.
-It should be in a `README.md` one directory up from here.
+* First read the `Basic rules for challenges` (https://github.com/bobbae/gcp/blob/main/challenges/README.md) first.

 * Summary: Read a CSV file containing corporate profits over the years and create JSON format data and look for highest profit values in the data.